Audience: Quality engineers, quality technicians, and metrology teams running recurring FAIs.

 When to automate

-If your team is processing repeated first article inspections and spending hours in spreadsheet cleanup, automation usually pays back quickly.
-Start with one repeatable family of parts and measure: cycle time, correction rate, and handoff quality.
+If your team is processing repeated first article inspections and spending hours in report cleanup, automation usually pays back quickly.
+Start with one repeatable family of parts and measure cycle time, correction rate, and handoff quality before broader rollout.
+If your environment has strict security or retention requirements, define those controls at pilot start so speed improvements do not introduce governance risk.